inivekin/abosa/abosa.typ

 my rate o speech, when owerclocked, can melt in thermal runaway.
-Wi thoughts assumed already heard, in phrase o sorts already used, wi purpose clumsily transferred,
+Wi thoughts assumed already heard, in phrase o sorts already used an purpose clumsily transferred,
 I blabber insane an bemused.
-Filled an teeming dictionary
-isnae listing the description
-o refined words necessary,
+It's a chaos in transcription, filled an teeming dictionary isnae listing the description o refined words necessary.
-it's a chaos in transcription.
 This is when degrade o diction tends tae trigger disengages, wordlessness o dropped cognition as if winds hae turned my pages.
-Wi uncached, paging words suffused in nuances tae point absurd, may hesitancy be recused wi ways tae speak wi erry word?
+Uncached, paging, wordless, suffused in nuances tae point absurd, may hesitancy be recused wi ways tae speak wi erry word?